datadancer/kumsan/README.md

-# kumsan
-Detecting Uninitialized Memory Use for the Linux Kernel with Taint Tracking
+# KUMSAN: Detecting Uninitialized Memory Use for the Linux Kernel with Taint Tracking